How to Start a Handyman Business: Escape Your 9 to 5 With a Trade

 One of the biggest mistakes handymen make is not figuring out if there is a need for their services where they intend to set up shop.
 So, doing extensive market research before beginning any other tasks related to setting up your new business is essential.

-Investigate the market for local handyman businesses.
+Investigate the market for local handyman businesses (also true for when you choose your handyman business slogan).
 Learn as much as possible about the local customer base and other handymen, contractors, and organizations.

 Check out the Competition